 Whether you can use a self-proving affidavit depends on the law of your state.
 Most states allow the use of self-proving affidavits, but there are a few exceptions.

-Some states do not allow wills to be self-proved.
-In these states, there is no option to include a self-proving affidavit; your will must be proved to the court.
-These states are:
+The District of Columbia and Ohio do not provide the option to include a self-proving affidavit; your will must be proved to the probate court after your death.

 Other states allow your will to be self-proved without a self-proving affidavit.
-In these states, as long as you sign and witness your will correctly, you will does not have to be proved to the probate court, and there is no need to make a self-proving affidavit.
+In these states, as long as you sign and witness your will correctly, no additional steps are needed to prove your will to the probate court, and there is no need to make a self-proving affidavit.
 These states are:

 In states other than those listed above, a self-proving affidavit will help your will move more quickly through probate.

 You do not need to make a self-proving affidavit to make a valid will.
-Self-proving affidavits, where available, are completely optional.
+Self-proving affidavits, where available, are entirely optional.
 In every state, to make a valid will you need to:

 To learn more about how to make a valid will, read Executing a Will.

 If you want a self-proving affidavit and you hire a lawyer to write your will, ask him or her to include one.
 If you write your will yourself, the program you use should include a self-proving affidavit as an option.
-If not, most states include sample language for a self-proving affidavit it its statutes.
-Just go to the wills section of your state’s law and look for a section about the self-proving option.
-For help with this and to learn more about looking up your state law, go to the Legal Research section of Nolo.com.
+If not, most states include sample language for a self-proving affidavit in their statutes.
+Just go to the wills section of your state's law and look for a section about the self-proving option.
+For help with this, and to learn more about looking up your state law, go to the Legal Research section of Nolo.com.